auralius/noodle/src/mainpage.md

 storage and write intermediate activations back to storage.
 This approach keeps the peak memory footprint small and predictable.

-This documentation describes the public API, as well as the core invariants needed to use Noodle correctly and safely: data layouts, file formats, filesystem selection, parameter layout, and buffer requirements.
+This documentation describes the public API, the refactored implementation layout, and the core invariants needed to use Noodle correctly and safely: data layouts, file formats, filesystem selection, parameter layout, and buffer requirements.

-@defgroup noodle_api Implementation Files
-@brief Source-level implementation documentation.

 ## What Noodle Is And Is Not